SMB-M87/Dotio/README.md

 each other out of the way.
 This algorithm makes use of spatial partitioning.

 - **Spatial partitioning**
-For collision detection between enemies it would be very ine$icient to compare distances between all enemies for all enemies.
+For collision detection between enemies it would be very inefficient to compare distances between all enemies for all enemies.
 A map keeps track of which enemies are on which cell.